spsforks/ziglang-zig-wiki/How-to-read-the-standard-library-source-code.md

 With this knowledge it should be easy for you to track down the implementation code of every symbol defined in the standard library.

+## Tricks
-One final trick: search for `pub fn` and `pub const` to quickly skim over the public API of an implementation.
+- Search for `pub fn` and `pub const` to quickly skim over the public API of an implementation.
+- The same file that contains the implementation of something will often also contain tests for it.
+Tests can be useful to learn about how to use an API.
+You can search for `test` to find them quickly.

 ## Is there any other material on the topic?
 - [Reading Zig's Standard Library (video)](https://www.youtube.com/watch?v=NQgju_2mX-8)